tarneaux/tarneo.fr/content/posts/orgmode/index.md

 ## What about [insert feature]?

-Orgmode has just too much features, and I think it would just take far too much time to even only read the entire documentation once.
+Orgmode has too much features, which can be well illustrated by the length of the documentation[^4].
 However I can list out some of these here:
 - TODO keywords: Org can highlight and autocomplete any keywords you'd like.
 Most people will have something like "TODO", "NEXT", and "DONE", and I added "TOREAD" and "TOWRITE" onto these.
 - URLs: `[[https://tarneo.fr]]` makes a link to this site. `[[https://tarneo.fr/][really nice site]]` adds a title to it.
 - Tags: Each heading can have tags, and I mainly use them for things I still need to think about, e.g. "Do I really need this"?

+[^4]: I ran a script on the [documentation index page](https://orgmode.org/manual/Main-Index.html) and it counted over a thousand links.
+That's a thousand documentation pages!

 ## Conclusion

 What else is there left to say?
-Basically, most other note-taking apps only allow you to take linear (=non-hierarchical) notes, which I think is a shame.
-Orgmode even supports due dates, times and REPEAT.
-I actually used this one recently.
-Also most other note-taking apps will either be proprietary, work only on your phone or only on your computer, or have bad syncing or even a standalone service for your server (looking at you, Joplin).
+Most other note-taking apps only allow you to take linear (=non-hierarchical) notes, which I think is a shame.
+Orgmode, on the other hand, lets you work however you want (in my case with trees of notes) and supports many features, such as very rich links.
+Most other note-taking apps will also either be proprietary, work only on your phone or only on your computer, have a bad syncing mechanism or even a server component that needs to be run somewhere (looking at you, Joplin).

 Anyway, I don't think I'll switch away from it soon as it allows me to use the editor I want (unlike things like Obsidian which have their own bloated editor) and lets me organize my stuff how I want without making me spend hours on customizing (Notion).

-[^1]: Literate programming is what we normally do with code, flipped around: normally we write comments inside of code, but with literate programming, the code is in the form of snippets inside of another document written in natural language.